-LOCATE CAMLST list-addrx BLOCK ,ttr-relexp ,[cvol-relexp] ,area-relexp -- ------------------ -- points to the parameter list (labeled listname) set up by the CAMLST macro instruction.
+[symbol] LOCATE list-addrx [list-name] CAMLST BLOCK,ttr-relexp,[cvol-relexp],area-relexp - points to the parameter list (labeled list-name) set up by the CAMLST macro instruction.

 BLOCK

 you must code this operand as shown.

 ttr-relexp

 specifies the virtual storage location of a 3-byte relative block address (TTR).
 This address indicates the position relative to the beginning of the catalog data set, of the track containing the block (TT), and the block identification (R) on that track.